sbnguah/MedStatsBook/_book/Data_Wrangling.md

 ```

 ## Generating new variables
-To enerate new variables we use the `mutate` function.
+To generate new variables we use the `mutate` function.
 Based on our knowledge
-that the hemotocrit is approximately three times the hemoglobn we generate a
+that the hematocrit is approximately three times the haemoglobin we generate
-new variable, `hb_from_hct`.
+a new variable, `hb_from_hct`.

 ```r
 df_blood %>%